rg559/Mini-Project-1/TerminalCommands.md

 ![syntax for history](https://media.geeksforgeeks.org/wp-content/uploads/Screenshot-from-2018-12-14-07-13-54.png)

-- **Home directory and ~:** Users can navigate to their home directory by simply typing cd in terminal.
+- **Home directory and tilde:** Users can navigate to their home directory by simply typing cd in terminal.
 The tilde(~) is used to refer to the home directory.

+- **File paths in Linux:** A path is a unique location to a file or a folder in a file system of an OS.
+A path to a file is a combination of / and alpha-numeric characters.
+There are two types of paths in linux:

+    1. **Absolute Path:** An absolute path is defined as the specifying the location of a file or directory from the root directory(/).
+In other words we can say absolute path is a complete path from start of actual filesystem from / directory.
+Examples of Absolute path are:

+                               /var/ftp/pub

+                               /etc/samba.smb.conf

+                               /boot/grub/grub.conf

+   2. **Relative Path:** Relative path is defined as path related to the present working directory(pwd).
+Suppose I am located in /var/log and I want to change directory to /var/log/kernel.
+Examples of Relative path are:

+                               pwd
+                               /var/log
+                               cd kernel